 While in many cases it will be clear cut, edge cases will present themselves as the decision relies on six tests which are derived from common law cases and set out in ATO taxation ruling TR 2005/16 and superannuation guarantee ruling SGR 2005/1.

-This is because it fails to assess two of the six tests:
+This is as a result of the fact that it does not evaluate two of the six tests:

-• Factor 2 – does the worker operate in the employer’s business, or on their own account in their own business? (paragraph 39 of SGR 2005/1, notes that High Court stated that “the distinction between an employee and independent contractor is rooted fundamentally in the difference between a person who serves his employer in his, the employer’s business, and a person who carries on a trade or business of his own”).
+- The second factor that should be taken into consideration is whether or not the employee is self-employed and works for their own company or whether or not the employee is involved in the day-to-day operations of the business that the employer owns and operates.
+Both of these factors are important to take into account.
+You should have no trouble gaining access to the SGR 2005/1 document, which contains both of these examinations and lists their locations. ( According to paragraph 39 of SGR 2005/1, which notes that the High Court stated that “the distinction between an employee and an independent contractor is rooted fundamentally in the difference between a person who serves his employer in his, the employer’s business, and a person who carries on a trade or business of his own”.

 |The 6 Factors||Employee||Contractor|